 Metastatic pleural tumor is a type of cancer that has spread from another organ to the thin membrane (pleura) surrounding the lungs.

-The blood and lymph systems can carry cancer cells to other organs in the body, where they can produce new growths or tumors.
-The spread of cancer cells to other parts of the body often occurs in patients who are dying of cancer.
+The blood and lymph systems can carry cancer cells to other organs in the body.
+There, they can produce new growths or tumors.

 Almost any type of cancer can spread to the lungs and involve the pleura.

-Your health care provider may recommend thoracentesis if you have a lot of fluid collecting around your lungs and you have shortness of breath or low blood oxygen levels.
-This procedure removes the fluid and allows the lung to expand more, making it easier to breathe.
+Your provider may recommend thoracentesis if you have a lot of fluid collecting around your lungs and you have shortness of breath or low blood oxygen levels.
+After the fluid is removed, your lung will be able to expand more.
+This allows you to breathe easier.

-To prevent the fluid from collecting again, medication may be placed directly into your chest space through a tube, called a catheter.
-Or, your surgeon may spray a medication or talc on the lung surface during the procedure.
+To prevent the fluid from collecting again, medicine may be placed directly into your chest space through a tube, called a catheter.
+Or, your surgeon may spray a medicine or talc on the lung surface during the procedure.
 This helps seal the space around your lungs to prevent the fluid from returning.